agents4ad/agents4ad.github.io/index.md

 ---

-This workshop will be held at the [CVPR 2024](https://cvpr.thecvf.com/Conferences/2024), on either **June 17th or 18th, 2024** in Seattle, USA and streamed online.
+This workshop will be held at the [CVPR 2024](https://cvpr.thecvf.com/Conferences/2024), on **June 18th, 2024** in Seattle, USA and streamed online.

 ## 🚧 Under construction